Matitzo/The-use-of-artificial-intelligence-algorithms-for-data-processing-in-the-GIS-environment/README.md

 Loss function:

 ## Object detection:
 In this stage like previously I used ArcGIS Pro and Python (code on page 49).
+But before I run this process on orthophotos I used again BUCM layer to clip orthophotos to the area of cemeteries, this allowed to shorten the time of object detection and reduced the likelihood of wrong detections.